 Filipino Callos Cooking Instructions:

-Clean and wash ox trip in vinegar thoroughly.
-Rinse and brush to remove any dirt.
-Boil trip in 9 cups of the water for 8 minutes.
+- Boil Honeycomb Tripe in 9 cups of the water for 8 minutes.
 Drain and discard water.

-Clean and wash ox hooves well.
+- Clean and wash ox hooves well.
 Boil in 9 cups of the water for 12 minutes.
 Drain and discard water.

 - Pour in remaining 12 cups water and bring to the boil, then simmer for about 2 hours or until meats are tender.

-Remove meats from broth and let cool.
-Reserve 1Â½ cups of the broth.
+- Remove meats from broth and let cool.
+Reserve 1 ½ cups of the broth.

-Meanwhile, heat corn oil in a frying-pan and fry the chorizo pieces until firm, about 3 minutes per side.
+- Meanwhile, heat corn oil in a frying-pan and fry the chorizo pieces until firm, about 3 minutes per side.
 Set aside.

-Slice the trip into 1-inch squares.
+- Slice the trip into 1-inch squares.
 Remove meat from the ox hooves and slice similarly.
 Set aside.

-Heat olive oil in a casserole and sautÃ© until fragrant.
-Add the sliced meats and sautÃ© until lightly brown.
+- Heat olive oil in a casserole and saute until fragrant.

-Simmer just enough for the vegetables to heat through.
+- Simmer just enough for the vegetables to heat through.